Sir John Doyle, 1st Baronet: Public administration and diplomacy

 Brought to the notice of the Prince of Wales, Doyle was appointed his Private Secretary.
 He progressed to serve as Secretary of War in Irish politics from 1796 until 1799.
 Doyle was appointed as Lieutenant Governor of Guernsey from 1803 to 1813.
 He was elected MP for Newport, IoW in the UK Parliament in 1806, sitting until 1807.
 Doyle was lauded by the government and people of Guernsey, and Alderney.
 He was made a Baronet in 1805, promoted to Lieutenant-General on 24 April 1808, made a Knight of the Bath in 1812 and promoted to a full General in 1819.
 Governor of Charlemont Castle from 1818 until his death.

 Death and commemoration

-King George III wrote to the Earl Marshall, Charles Howard, 11th Duke of Norfolk: ... so that his (Doyle's) zeal and exertions in our service may be known to posterity.
+George III wrote to the Earl Marshall, Charles Howard, 11th Duke of Norfolk: ... so that his (Doyle's) zeal and exertions in our service may be known to posterity.

 Doyle was Deputy Grand Master of the Orange Lodge No.116 of the Freemasons.
 In 1806 he was presented with the 'Doyle Cup' which has been in the collection of Museum of Freemasonry, London, since 1938.
 The cup shows Doyle's freemasonry and military career in the French Revolutionary Wars.
 The lid bears the arms of the Masonic Ancients Grand Lodge and a Royal Crown.
-The spout bears the Prince of Wales's feathers – signifying that Doyle was Colonel of the Prince of Wales Royal Irish Regiment, that he had been initiated in Prince of Wales Lodge and the Prince of Wales was Grand Master of the Premier Grand Lodge of which he was also a member.
+The spout bears the Prince of Wales's feathers – signifying that Doyle was colonel of the Prince of Wales Royal Irish Regiment, that he had been initiated in Prince of Wales Lodge and the Prince of Wales was Grand Master of the Premier Grand Lodge of which he was also a member.